adamnoto/bali/README.md

 - I wasn't able to segment rules per roles
 - I want to break free from defining rules to match a controller's actions
+- I want to allow single, or multiple (or, even no) roles to be assigned to a user
+- I want inheritable system of defining the access/authorization rules
+- I want that I can easily print the list of roles possible in my app

 ## Installation